nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 4. A user should be able to easily find a client.
 5. A user should be able to easily navigate the interface.
 6. Commands should be able to execute without any noticeable latency.
-7. Error messages when inputting invalid commands will be displayed in the text box.
+7. Error messages when inputting invalid commands will be displayed in the output box.

 ### Glossary